yoyozhik/Java-WebEditorProject/README.md

 5. Make navigation more elegant and support multi-level navigation.
 6. Make the mobile pages more elegant.
 7. Implement advanced listeners to prevent users from corrupting the well-formatted markdowns.
+8. Enable richtext editing so that special formatting & adding hyperlinks would become easier.

 ==================== Project Usage Instruction ========================================